OCSDB/microprocessors-course-knack-2/README.md

 5.Load the program “SimpleToggle_PB_LED” to toggle the LED with the switch.
 In other words, press once to change the state of the LED.
 Examine the program.

-6.Load the program “SimpleToggle_PB_LED” to toggle the LED with the switch.
-In other words, press once to change the state of the LED.
-Examine the program.

-7. Carefully examine the operation of this program.
+6. Carefully examine the operation of this program.
 It will not work in a reliable manner.
 Your task will be to rewrite the program to make it reliable.

 ## Teminology